miku/exploreio/Slides.md

 }
 ```

-* What is it?
-Something that when given some space ([]byte) is able to populate
+What is it?
+Something that when given some space - []byte -
-it and eventually signal an end (io.EOF).
+is able to populate it and eventually signal
+an end (io.EOF).
 Must not retain p.

 ----